Micak-lee/bing_rewards/README.md

 * PC only: `python pc.py`
 * Mobile only: `python mobile.py`

-## 📝 How it Works1. **PC Phase:** The script launches Edge on desktop mode, scrapes 30 real-time keywords, and performs the searches with random scrolling and pauses.
+## 📝 How it Works
+1. **PC Phase:** The script launches Edge on desktop mode, scrapes 30 real-time keywords, and performs the searches with random scrolling and pauses.
 2. **Mobile Phase:** Once PC searches are done, it relaunches Edge in "iPhone X" emulation mode and repeats the process for mobile points.
 3. **Completion:** The browser closes automatically after all tasks are finished.

+## ⚠️ Disclaimer
-## ⚠️ DisclaimerThis script is for educational purposes only.
+This script is for educational purposes only.
 Using automation tools to earn Microsoft Rewards points may violate Microsoft's Terms of Service.
 Use this tool at your own risk.
 The author is not responsible for any banned accounts.